ChielSlotman/aurachat-site/README.md

-# AuraChat Website
+# AuraSync Website

-This is a simple static site for **AuraChat**, matching the dark neon style of the extension.
+This is a simple static site for **AuraSync**, matching the dark neon style of the extension.

 The site includes: